Strategies for Student Success

 • Request weekly, if not daily, informal verbal feedback from teachers and supervisors

-• Use white boards, apps, spreadsheets, lists and project management software to stay organized
+• Use whiteboards, apps, spreadsheets, lists and project management software to stay organized

 ADHD Academic Accommodation Options